 April 2018 Veterans Disability Benefits Statistics: Claims Backlog Status

 If the VA hasn’t issued a determination decision on your claim after 125 days, it moves into the backlog.
-The VA cleared over 300 backlogged claims every day, according to the April 2018 veterans disability benefits statistics report.
+The VA cleared over 300 backlogged claims every day, according to April’s report.
 In fact, the VA cleared more than twice as many backlogged claims since the last report came out.
 While the claims inventory rose, the backlog shrank almost as much in that 30-day period.

 - As of April 7, 2018: 75,138

 - Daily churn: -337 claims cleared from the backlog